VersatileFFN: Achieving Parameter Efficiency in LLMs via Adaptive Wide-and-Deep Reuse: Related Work

 A promising avenue for maximizing parameter efficiency is the decoupling of model depth from parameter count through recursive computation.
 Early works such as Universal Transformers~\cite{dehghani2018universal} and ALBERT~\cite{lan2019albert} demonstrate that cross-layer parameter sharing can induce beneficial inductive biases and improve parameter efficiency for language modeling.
 Recent theoretical analysis further establishes that such recursive architectures can emulate complex algorithms, acting as universal computers~\cite{giannou2023looped, gao2024expressive}, and generalize to sequence lengths far beyond those encountered during training~\cite{fan2024looped, gong2025makes}.

-Beyond static parameter sharing, recursive structures facilitate dynamic computation, where the computational budget is adapted to the complexity of the input.
-Methods like Mixture-of-Depths~\cite{raposo2024mixture}, Mixture-of-Recurrence~\cite{bae2025mixture} and Dynamic resolution network~\cite{zhu2021dynamic} dynamically allocate inference FLOPs, allowing models to expend more "thinking time" on harder tokens or images.
+Beyond the paradigm of static parameter sharing, recursive structures facilitate dynamic computation, where the computational budget is adapted to the complexity of the input.
+Recent advancements such as Mixture-of-Depths~\cite{raposo2024mixture}, Mixture-of-Recurrence~\cite{bae2025mixture} and Dynamic resolution network~\cite{zhu2021dynamic} dynamically allocate inference FLOPs, allowing models to expend more "thinking time" on harder tokens or images.
 This iterative refinement is particularly potent for reasoning tasks, offering significant advantages over static counterparts.
 Several studies~\cite{gatmiry2024can, saunshi2025reasoning, merrill2025little, zhu2025scaling} indicate that increasing computational depth often yields greater performance gains than merely increasing width.
-While these approaches successfully exploit the depth dimension for efficiency, they typically treat the recurrent layer as a monolithic block, leaving the potential for fine-grained, width-wise parameter reuse largely unexplored, a gap our VersatileFFN aims to bridge.
+In addition, HRM~\cite{wang2025hierarchical} and TRM~\cite{jolicoeur2025less} show that iteratively reasoning models can outperform larger static counterparts.
+While these approaches successfully exploit the depth dimension for efficiency, they typically treat the recurrent layer as a monolithic block, leaving the potential for fine-grained, width-wise parameter reuse largely unexplored.
+Ours aims to bridge this gap by introducing a multi-dimensional sharing mechanism that exploits redundancy across both depth and width.